tendermint/tendermint/docs/nodes/configuration.md

 # A custom human readable name for this node
 moniker = "anonymous"

-# If this node is many blocks behind the tip of the chain, FastSync
+# If this node is many blocks behind the tip of the chain, BlockSync
 # allows them to catchup quickly by downloading blocks in parallel
 # and verifying their commits
 fast-sync = true